NyboTV/TP_ETS2_Plugin/README.md

 ## How to Install

 # IMPORTANT: Because of a bug with the Telemetry File while importing it into TP, you need to install it manually!!
 (Really sorry)
+Todo:
+Press "win+r" -> Copy this into the Window: "%appdata%/TouchPortal/plugins"
+Open the ".tpp" file with WinRar or 7Zip -> Extract the ETS2_Dashboard folder into the Plugins folder.
+Restart TP and press on "Ok" (to start a single time, need to do it every start on TP) or "Trust anyways" and Enjoy!

 You need the [Touch Portal](https://www.touch-portal.com) Application

 Installing